spytheman/InfiniteScene-OpenGL/README.txt

 Erik Paluka.
 Winter 2012.

-Travelling Through a Scene - An Interactive Movie
+Travelling Through a Scene - An Interactive Movie.

 Implemented in C++ using OpenGL.